sayeemabdullah/CSS-Cribsheet/README.md

 }
 ```

 Here in `background`, the link to the image is provided.
-The background is repeated in default so we can disable the background repetition by `background-repeat` or can set the axis of repetition by setting `background-repeat: repeat-x` or `background-repeat: repeat-y`.
+The background is repeated in default to disable the background repetition by `background-repeat` or set the axis of repetition by setting `background-repeat: repeat-x` or `background-repeat: repeat-y`.
 The `background-size` is set according to size and uses `cover` to cover the whole screen.
-We can also use `background-position` to change the position of the image and to keep the image fixed relative to the viewport we can use `background-attachment: fixed`.
+We can also use `background-position` to change the image’s position and keep the image fixed relative to the viewport we can use `background-attachment: fixed`.
 To download **SVG** background we can visit https://www.svgbackgrounds.com.

 #### CSS Sprites